emaciasq/disk_profiles/README.md

 # disk_profiles

-Python toolkit to obtain different kinds of intensity profiles from a FITS image.
+Python module to obtain different kinds of intensity profiles from a FITS image.
 Currently, three kinds of profiles can be obtained:
 - slice profile: Profile along a slice in an image.
 - azimuthally averaged profile: profile obtained by averaging the emission in